mapr-demos/mapr-music/doc/tutorials/002-mapr-music-architecture.md

     String documentId = "ae425a74-7da0-49d8-a583-1b74943bde9a";

-    // Create a DocumentMutation to update the zipCode field DocumentMutation mutation = connection.newMutation()
+    // Create a DocumentMutation to update the language field DocumentMutation mutation = connection.newMutation()
-        .set("address.zipCode", 95196L);
+        .set("language", "fra");

     // Update the Document with '_id' = "ae425a74-7da0-49d8-a583-1b74943bde9a"
     store.update(documentId, mutation);